taw00/manuscript-css/README.md

 # Manuscript Formatting for Markdown for Writers

+_Draft your novel or short story in markdown, then export to industry standard manuscript format._

 Are you a writer?
-Do you draft in markdown?
-And do you wish to share your work in a professional manner without having to jump tools?
-Save LibreOffice or Google Docs or whatever for submission time.
+In particular a narrative writer?
+(Fiction, narrative non-fiction, memoir, personal narratives, etc.) Do you draft in markdown?
+And do you wish to share your drafts in a professional manner without having to jump tools?
+Save the fancy office suites like LibreOffice or Google Docs or Word for submission finalization.
+Now you can present your working drafts in a professional manner for review, critique, or whatever.

 Importing this `manuscript.css` stylesheet plus leveraging a bit of HTML in your markdown document will configure your work to render in and export to a generalized industry standard manuscript format.

 How to use: TL;DR - Check out the sample manuscripts in this repository.

 > Just remember, when you submit to an editor, they will likely have very
 > specific requirements for the format of your manuscript.
 The rule is: submit
 > in whatever format they demand.
 This is not for that.

+> Do you need to produce a book from your markdown?
+This is not that.
+But if
+> you do want to do that, check out [Bookdown](https://www.bookdown.org/).
+> Bookdown, though very intriguing, also looks rather daunting and geared for
+> the science community.

 ### Supported formatting: